Aristotle-Metadata-Enterprises/django-data-interrogator/docs/importing.rst

 Importing additional data
 =========================

-*The Data Interrogator helps you a dragnet for bulk processing suspects.*
+*The Data Interrogator helps you a dragnet for bulk processing base_models.*

 Rough translation: The Data Interrogator is only as good as the data you provide, and in a lot of cases data is trapped in CSVs or Excel spreadsheets.